giaco8020/itabus-api/README.md

 Access to Itabus's unofficial API with object-oriented promises.

+Itabus is an Italian road transport company operating exclusively within Italy.

 The project is developed for information purposes.
 **Do not use this code for evil purposes and respect the service offered. **

 ## Installation